nrfconnect/sdk-nrf/doc/nrf/config_and_build/dfu/index.rst

       - Library in the |NCS| that provides functions for downloading a firmware file as an upgrade candidate to the DFU target.
 The library is often used by IoT libraries, such as the :ref:`lib_nrf_cloud` library.
       - OTA (LTE, Wi-Fi)

+See the following pages for device-specific guides related to DFU:

+* :ref:`qspi_xip` - for the nRF5340 SoC
+* :ref:`ug_nrf70_fw_patch_update` - for nRF70 Series devices

-See the following user guides for an overview of topics related to firmware updates with the |NCS|:
+See the following user guides for an overview of topics related to general firmware updates with the |NCS|:

 .. toctree::
    :maxdepth: 2
    :caption: Subpages:

    dfu_image_versions
-   nrf70_fw_patch_update